epsilonrt/sysio/README.md

     target_compile_options(${CMAKE_PROJECT_NAME} PUBLIC ${SYSIO_CFLAGS})
     install(TARGETS ${CMAKE_PROJECT_NAME} RUNTIME DESTINATION bin)

-To make things easier, you can use the `sysio-prj` utility, for example, to create a C project:

-    $ sysio-prj -s myCproject

-or to create a C ++ project:

-    $ sysio-prj -s -p myCXXproject

-For help with the program:

-    $ sysio-prj -h

-Once the project is created, you should:
+After you can create the make file and compile the project:

-1. Create a folder to build, eg:
+1. Create a folder to build:
         $ mkdir build-release
-2. Go to this folder, eg:
+2. Go to this folder:
         $ cd build-release
-3. Run CMake by choosing the project type (Makefile Unix by default, Codelite... see cmake -G), eg:
-        $ cmake .. # for Unix Makefiles
+3. Run CMake:
-        $ cmake -G "CodeLite - Unix Makefiles" .. # for Codelite IDE
+        $ cmake ..
-4. Compile your project with Make or your IDE:
+4. Compile your project:
-        $ make # from the command line
+        $ make
-        Codelite > Build Menu > Build Project